 Jewish Home of Cincinnati Inc, (JHC) will begin accepting proposals that align with our mission to support Greater Cincinnati Jewish seniors (ages 65+) by investing in innovative services and programs.
 During the Fall cycle, JHC will distribute approximately $30,000 in awards.
 Grant size will vary based upon funding opportunities.
 Organizations may submit up to two proposals in the same grant cycle and not for a repeat project.
 JHC will initiate two grant cycles per year beginning 2022.
 Check back in January to begin the application process by filling out a Letter of Inquiry (LOI).

-- Partnerships/collaborations with qualified nonprofits 501[c] as determined by IRS regulations
+- Applicants must be qualified charitable nonprofit 501[c] organizations as determined by IRS regulations

 Grant Application Process:

 Eligible nonprofits will be able to submit a Letter of Inquiry (LOI) in early 2022.
 Check back for the launch of the upcoming grant cycle.